 Pricing & refund policy

-- pre-seminar review of basics from the ADHD Effect In-Depth seminar
+- 1 pre-seminar recorded review of basics from the ADHD Effect In-Depth seminar

 - homework and some readings*

-- presentation materials (sent out ahead of call)
+- presentation materials (sent out ahead of calls)

 - all course materials, including lecture recordings, are yours to keep